splunk/step/scrimmages/firefire/README.md

 We start with overriding the `initialize` method.
-Calling `prototype.initialize.apply` ensures that all superclass initialization happens (always a good practice).
-We then create a jQuery selection of our visualization's DOM node.
-We then clear whatever is in that node's contents, and add a class that we can use for CSS selections.
+Calling `prototype.initialize.apply` ensures that all superclass initialization happens (always a good practice). <<RBC: Since this is basic guidance maybe add a note about why thisis so?>> We then create a jQuery selection of our visualization's document object model (DOM) node.
+Then we clear whatever is in that node's contents, and add a class that we can use for CSS selections.

-## Shaping the Data<a id="orgheadline13"></a>
+## Shaping the data<a id="orgheadline13"></a>

-Next let's override the `formatData` method and use it to transform search results into a form that will be easy to feed into `leaflet.heat`.
+Next we override the `formatData` method and use it to transform search results into a form that will be easy to feed into `Leaflet.heat`.

     formatData: function(data) {
         var fields = {};